maykar/compact-custom-header/compact-custom-header/readme.md

 ## Features:
 * Per device settings using user agents.
+* Can create per device lovelace views with user_agent_views.
 * Hide any item or the entire header altogether.
 * Replace any icon button with a clock while keeping the buttons functionality.
 * Compact design.